Donna Summer: 2000–2009: Later recordings and Crayons

-In 2000, Summer participated in VH1's third annual Divas special, dedicated to Diana Ross; she sang the Supremes hit Reflections, and her own material for the show.
+In 2000, Summer participated in VH1's third annual Divas special, dedicated to Diana Ross; she sang the Supremes hit "Reflections", and her own material for the show.
 "The Power of One" is a theme song for the movie Pokémon: The Movie 2000.
 The dramatic ballad was produced by David Foster and dance remixes were also issued to DJs and became another dance floor success for Summer, peaking at No. 2 on the same chart in 2000.
 In 2003, Summer issued her autobiography, Ordinary Girl: The Journey, and released a best-of set titled The Journey: The Very Best of Donna Summer.
 In 2004, Summer was inducted into the Dance Music Hall of Fame as an artist, alongside the Bee Gees and Barry Gibb.
 Her classic song, "I Feel Love", was inducted that night as well.
 In 2004 and 2005, Summer's success on the dance charts continued with the songs "You're So Beautiful" and "I Got Your Love".
-In 2004, Summer re-recorded the track with the Irish pop band Westlife (with a live performance) for the compilation album, DiscoMania.
+In 2004, Summer re-recorded 'No More Tears (Enough Is Enough)' with the Irish pop band Westlife (with a live performance) for the compilation album, DiscoMania.

 In 2008, Summer released her first studio album of fully original material in 17 years, entitled Crayons.
 Released on the Sony BMG label Burgundy Records, it peaked at No. 17 on the US Top 200 Album Chart, her highest placing on the chart since 1983.
 The songs "I'm a Fire", "Stamp Your Feet" and "Fame (The Game)" all reached No. 1 on the US Billboard Dance Chart.
 The ballad "Sand on My Feet" was released to adult contemporary stations and reached No. 30 on that chart.
 Summer said, "I wanted this album to have a lot of different directions on it.
 I did not want it to be any one baby.
 I just wanted it to be a sampler of flavors and influences from all over the world.
 There's a touch of this, a little smidgeon of that, a dash of something else, like when you're cooking."
 On December 11, 2009, Donna Summer appeared at the Nobel Peace Prize Concert for Barack Obama.